Approximation theorems throughout Reverse Mathematics: Introduction and preliminares

 \subsubsection{Reverse Mathematics}

-Reverse Mathematics (RM hereafter) is a program in the foundations of mathematics initiated around 1975 by Friedman (\cites{fried,fried2}) and developed extensively by Simpson and others (\cite{simpson2, simpson2,damurm}).
+Reverse Mathematics (RM hereafter) is a program in the foundations of mathematics initiated around 1975 by Friedman (\cites{fried,fried2}) and developed extensively by Simpson and others (\cite{simpson2, simpson1,damurm}).
 The aim of RM is to identify the minimal axioms needed to prove theorems of ordinary, i.e.\ non-set theoretical, mathematics.

 First of all, we refer to \cite{stillebron} for a basic introduction to RM and to \cite{simpson2, simpson1,damurm} for an overview of RM.
-We expect basic familiarity with RM, in particular Kohlenbach's \emph{higher-order} RM (\cite{kohlenbach2}) essential to this paper, including the base theory $\RCAo$.
+We expect basic familiarity with RM, in particular Kohlenbach's \emph{higher-order} RM (\cite{kohlenbach2}) essential to this paper, including the base theory $\RCAo$, also introduced in Section \ref{rmbt}.
 An extensive introduction can be found in e.g.\ \cites{dagsamIII, dagsamV, dagsamX} and elsewhere.

 Secondly, as to notations, we have chosen to include a brief introduction as a technical appendix, namely Section \ref{RMA}.
 All undefined notions may be found in the latter, while we do point out here that we shall sometimes use common notations from type theory.
 For instance, the natural numbers are type $0$ objects, denoted $n^{0}$ or $n\in \N$.
 Similarly, elements of Baire space are type $1$ objects, denoted $f\in \N^{\N}$ or $f^{1}$.
 Mappings from Baire space $\N^{\N}$ to $\N$ are denoted $Y:\N^{\N}\di \N$ or $Y^{2}$.